awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 For details on how to create a DB instance, see [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md) \.

-When prompted in the **Network & Security** section, enter the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.
+When prompted in the **Connectivity** section, enter the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.

 **Note**
 Updating VPCs is not currently supported for Aurora clusters\.